gburkert/functional-cl/README.md

 The Functional-cl library provides elementary utility functions for implementing Common Lisp software in a functional programming style.

+This library was developed by M. Zala as part of a bachelor's thesis at Zurich University of Applied Sciences in 2022.

 ## Overview

 Common Lisp is one of the languages that allow and encourage the functional programming style: The concepts of first-class functions and lambda functions have been part of the language since the beginning.
 Various aspects of functional programming have already been implemented in other CL-libraries (see [Other functional libraries](#other-functional-libraries)).
 However, none of these libraries offers a well-rounded collection of elementary auxiliary functions like currying or parameter handling.
 This is where Functional-cl comes into play.